 Peer support is a puzzling field right now.
 It is being provided in many different ways in different states, in different settings, and at different organizational levels for different populations.
-It has evolved so quickly and in so many different directions that it is hard to get a clear picture of what peer support is really like in the workforce in 2014.
+It has evolved so quickly and in so many different directions that it is hard to get a clear picture of what peer support is really like in the current workforce.

 To view results of the original survey, visit: